gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 ssh gdw@cctsi-104.cvmbs.colostate.edu
 ```

-Save the file to the Desktop, naming it ssh_104.
+Save the file to the Desktop, naming it ssh_104 (delete the .txt part of the filename, though it would run fine with that left on).

 Now find the file: